 - “Tell me about your experience with high volumes of requests.
 How have you managed this in the past while still providing friendly and excellent service?”

 Let’s face it — the skills needed to succeed in an interview don’t always overlap with the skills needed to perform a job.
-Using experiential interviews will give employers a real sense of the candidate before hiring them, give candidates an opportunity to see what is expected of them and, ultimately, lead to more successful hires.
+Using an experiential interview in the hiring process will give employers a real sense of the candidate before hiring them, give candidates an opportunity to see what is expected of them and, ultimately, lead to more successful hires.